 Quantitative measures of a journal's importance like journal impact factor are not always available for many disciplines, especially the humanities.
 As a result, any attempt to determine which journals in subjects like literature and philosophy are more highly regarded than others must rely on qualitiative criteria such as the ones described on this page.

-An investigation of a journal's editors and editorial board members can help determine a journal's quality.
+Investigate a journal's editors and editorial board members.
 Journals usually list their names, academic degrees, and institutional affiliations, giving enough information to find their pages on institutional websites where their academic training and publications may be listed.

 A journal's rate of accepting submissions for publication might be considered a measure of quality.
 A low acceptance rate can mean that the journal receives far more article manuscipts than it can publish, an indication that scholars prefer it above others for submitting their work.
 However, it is not always easy to find acceptance rates for many journals.
 Moreover, there is no standard way to calculate acceptance rate.
 For example, should all manuscripts submitted be considered as the basis for acceptance rate or only those sent to reviewers?
 Also, a high acceptance rate for a journal specializing in a niche subject may simply reflect the small size of the community of scholars writing on that subject.